The best restaurants in Philly, according to the James Beard Awards

 Ellen Yin, the powerhouse behind Fork, a. kitchen + bar, and High Street Philly (formerly High Street on Market), has long been a leader in the country’s culinary food scene.
 You can visit Fork in Old City for a menu of fresh salads, zippy seafood, and larger meat and fish plates, a. kitchen and bar for a menu of shareable small plates and its popular burger, or High Street Philly for favorite sandwiches and pizza.

-Nok Suntaranon’s casual Thai eatery is always bustling and full of folks ordering dishes like colorful dumplings, flavor-packed curries, stir-fried rice dishes, and more.
-And, it’s BYOB.
+Nok Suntaranon’s Thai restaurant is always bustling and full of folks ordering dishes like colorful dumplings, flavor-packed curries, stir-fried rice dishes, and more.

 CookNSolo’s Laser Wolf is described as an Israeli “shipudiya” or skewer-house by the chefs where the menu centers on grilled meats, fish, and veggies, in addition to a wide variety of salatim options.

 🏆 Nicholas Elmi, semifinalist for best chef Mid-Atlantic, 2015, 2017-2020

 Chef Nicholas Elmi’s Passyunk Avenue’s modern French restaurant is a special-occasion kind of place with a six-course tasting menu of seasonal dishes and ingredients from local farms.

 🏆 Semifinalist for outstanding wine program, 2020; semifinalist for outstanding bar, 2023